mudora23/siweb-java-client/README.md

 - Cost of labors: $1000 X 12 months X 4 members = USD 48,000
 - Cost of computers: $700 X 4 computers = USD 2,800
 - Total cost: USD 50,800 (before official release)
-- Basic maintaince costs are expected to be 20% of the licensing Prices in production
+- Basic maintenance costs are expected to be 20% of the licensing Prices in production

 **Licensing Prices:**

 - Price of basic software (per educational institution per year): USD 10,000
-- Adminstrator accounts (No additional costs)
+- Administrator accounts (No additional costs)
 - Lecturer accounts (per account per year): USD 5
 - Student accounts (per account per year): USD 2

-Assuming on average, each educational institutions have 100 lecturers and 2000 students (with 20% maintaince costs):
+Assuming on average, each educational institutions have 100 lecturers and 2000 students (with 20% maintenance costs):
 (10000 + 100 X 5 + 2000 X 2) * 0.8 = USD 11,600

 To break even in the first year, we will need 4 ~ 5 educational institutions to license our software in the first year.